Fiddle Leaf Fig elevates mood and improve oxygen levels around the house, but those offerings may falter when grown in the wrong soil mix.

 - Yellowing and drooping leaves

-With the right soil mix, Fiddle Leaf Fig proliferates smoothly in the same soil for over a year without intermediate repotting.
+Fiddle Leaf Figs can grow in the same mix for over a year without intermediate repotting.

 ---|---|